hujhax/austin-improv-wiki/Troupes/The Plagiarists.md

 	</table>
 </div>

 : *This page refers to the narrative troupe in which each player improvised in the style of a particular playwright.
-For the narrative troupe in which each player improvises in a particular genre, see [[Troupes/The Library]].*
+For the narrative troupe in which each player improvises in a particular genre, see [[Troupes/The Library|The Library]].*

 **The Plagiarists** were a narrative improv troupe in which each participant adopted the style of a different playwright.